near/nearcore/docs/architecture/next/catchup_and_state_sync.md

 ### Better performance on the requestor side

-Currently the parts are applied only once all them are downloaded - instead we should try to apply them in parallel - after each part is received.
+Currently the parts are applied only once all of them are downloaded - instead we should try to apply them in parallel - after each part is received.

 When we receive a part, we should announce this information to our peers - so that they know that they can request it from us if they need it.